Progress Report January 2022

 german77 has been especially busy this month, so there’s quite a bit to cover in this section.

 Users reported that the game パワプロクンポケットR, and other games of the Power Pocket saga, crashed when in-game.
-This is caused by the SetNpadAnalogStickUseCenterClamp service being able to initialize the applet_resource subsystem even if it wasn’t initialized before.
-Emulating this behaviour solves the issue and makes some game modes playable .
+This is caused by the SetNpadAnalogStickUseCenterClamp service being able to initialize the applet_resource subsystem even if it wasn’t initialized before. .
 However, some game modes still show that yuzu lacks support for some vertex formats, causing crashes.

 パワプロクンポケットR